-(d) These ratios exclude the impact of the expenses of the underlying investment companies in which the Fund invests.
+(c) These ratios exclude the impact of the expenses of the underlying investment companies in which the Fund invests.

-(e) Recognition of net investment income (loss) by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.
+(d) Recognition of net investment income (loss) by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.

-(f) The ratio is net investment income (loss) per share and based on average outstanding shares for the years ended February 28, 2021 and February 29, 2020.
+(e) The ratio is net investment income (loss) per share and based on average outstanding shares for the years ended February 28, 2022, February 28, 2021 and February 29, 2020.
 The following tables set forth the per share operating performance data for a share of beneficial interest outstanding, total return, ratios to average net assets and other supplemental data for the years indicated.